You Made it!

 You're not just competing in an open market - you're competing in a space where 92% of leaders haven't figured out how to build meaningful digital presence AND most are sticking to safe, predictable content that doesn't stand out.

-The doors aren't just open - the entire LinkedIn theater is empty and waiting for entertainment execs to take the stage!
+The doors aren't just open - the entire LinkedIn theatre is empty and waiting for live entertainment execs to take the stage.

 We need headliners!